adjohnston/RubberBand/README.md

 # RubberBand

+1. A Responsive Web Design Tool
+  +   Responsive Columns &amp; Baslines
+  +   CSS Calculator
+  +   Viewport Switching
+2. How To
+  +   Getting Started
+  +   Setting Some Defaults
+  +   Setting Custom Options
+  +   Using The Calculator
+3. Feeding Back

 ## A Responsive Web Design Tool

 So, what is __RubberBand__?
 It's a light-weight, versatile and simple to use.
 Below I will outline a few features and then offer up a how to guide, where you can learn how to get started, how to use the tool and some of the options you can define to customize your experience.